- Resources for Students

 - B.A., Communication Studies, University of Minnesota

 Jessica joined the Alverno Career Education Center in 2010, after completing her graduate education.
 In her role, she advises students and alumnae on all aspects of their job search, as well as career and major exploration.
-Jessica also manages the functioning of Alverno LINKS, Alverno’s online job and internship board, and teaches PPS 129, a career exploration and planning course for first-year students.
+Jessica also manages the functioning of Alverno Connects, Alverno’s online job and internship board, and teaches PPS 129, a career exploration and planning course for first-year students.

 Prior to coming to Alverno, Jessica spent 5 years in the Student Health Service at Marquette University, where she designed electronic and print communications to promote student health programs and services.
 During that time, she began working toward her master’s degree and spent a year as a Career Advisor in Marquette’s Career Services Center, meeting with students individually and leading career workshops.